|

 if you are not exposed to Armor Piercing threats, consider lighter

-weight Level III or Level III PLUS plates:
+weight Level III PLUS plates

 Steel